 Regenerative managing builds from an intent to vitalize.
 Following through on this intent makes and keeps an enterprise fit for its environment.
-This stands in stark contrast to conventional managing’s inherent intent to optimize.
-Optimization, with its pursuit of stability and scale, eventually and inevitably leads to enterprise degeneration.
+This leaps beyond the conventional intent to optimize.
+Optimization, with its single-minded pursuit of stability, scale, and lower costs eventually and inevitably leads to enterprise degeneration.
 We soon came to realize that if an enterprise does not manage to thrive forever, it’s managing to fail eventually.
 Following our guiding light of discovering managing carrying out an intent to vitalize, we set our on our journey to discover and define regenerative managing.

-- Infuse meaning inspiring people, guiding the enterprise, and enriching humanity.
+- Infuse meaning to inspire people, guide the enterprise, and enrich humanity.

-- Unleash potential to engage the fullest capability of each contributor.
+- Unleash potential to engage the fullest capability of each contributor to flourish.

 - Embrace individual customers to offer each one just what they want, need, and desire.

 - Liberate creativity to engender instinctual innovation throughout the enterprise.